 The English curriculum involves the study of language, literature, and culture.
-Topics include literary history, criticism, literary forms, and detailed examinations of individual authors.
-Additional genre and theme courses are available, including world literature, literature and film, and literature by women.
+Topics include literary history; criticism; literary forms such as the short story, novel, drama, and poetry; and detailed examinations of individual authors such as Chaucer, Shakespeare, Milton, Tennyson, Browning, George Eliot, Joyce, Twain and Faulkner.
+Additional genre and theme courses are available, including world literature, science and literature, literature and film, literature by women, law in literature.
 Linguistics and writing courses include the history and structure of the English language, advanced composition, and desktop publishing.